woskar/alda/README.md

 # alda
-Algorithms and Data Structures Lecture Summer 2017
+Algorithms and Data Structures Lecture Summer 2017 given by Ulrich Köthe at University of Heidelberg.